textpattern/textpattern.github.io/tags/if_author.md

 ### Example 1: Select a stylesheet based on author

-Selects a stylesheet named `author_list` when a list by author `admi` is being displayed, or a stylesheet determined by the active section for normal page display.
+Selects a stylesheet named `author_list` when a list by author `admin` is being displayed, or a stylesheet determined by the active section for normal page display.

 ~~~ html
 <txp:if_author name="admin">